kevinholesh/css-progress-bars/README.md

 ---------
 * Cross-browser test the hell out of it
 * Make a better jQuery function for updating the completion
-* Test with a screenreader
 * Better "finished" state.
 It looks awkward now.
+* Another simpler theme.
+Basic colors and no fancy gradient.
+* Test with a screenreader